 As the co-owner of the town’s only kennel, Lilah Young has good reason to be distracted behind the wheel—there are puppies, a piglet, and a duck in her Jeep.
 But, she doesn’t find it hard to focus on the sexy, gorgeous stranger she’s collided with.
 Lilah has lived in Sunshine all her life, and though Brady is just passing through, he has her abandoning her instincts and giving in to a primal desire.
 It’s Brady’s nature to resist being tied down, but there’s something about Lilah and her menagerie—both animal and human—that keeps him coming back for more.

 - Series: Animal Magnetism – Book 1

 Animal Magnetism from Jill Shalvis is your typical romance novel.
 Small town girl meets cute bad boy, who was just making a short stop in her quaint little town with no plans to stay long term.
 He’s the strong silent type, she’s the sweet girl next door.

-Jill Shalvis is a well known author in the romance category.
+Jill Shalvis is a well-known author in the romance category.
 She is a USA Today bestselling author of over two dozen romance novels.
-So let’s just say, when you read one of her books you expect a little more.
-I’ve not really ever completely disappointed when I read one of her books but I’m also never really overwhelmed with the feeling that it was the best book I have ever read.
+So let’s just say, when you read one of her books, you expect a little more.
+I’ve not really ever been completely disappointed when I read one of her books, but I’m also never really overwhelmed with the feeling that it was the best book I have ever read.

 Is the story good?
 Sure.
 Not great, but not bad.
 Well worth the money.
-It gets you caught up in a short while in a sweet little tale of love and that after all is what a book is supposed to do.
+It gets you caught up in a short while in a sweet little tale of love, which is what a book is supposed to do.
 Worth reading?
 Totally.
-Will I re-read it?
+Will, I re-read it?
 No, probably not.
 Will I think about it for days to come?
 No, probably not.
-But again while I was reading it, I was caught up in the moment and taken away into an enjoyable romance.
+But again, while I was reading it, I was caught up in the moment and taken away into an enjoyable romance.
 That’s something, right?